MAPE’s COVID-19 FAQ

 Can COVID-19 leave be used intermittently if I need to balance my time between caregiving and teleworking?

-Yes, you may use partial COVID-19 Leave with reduced telecommuting hours.
+Yes, you may continue to use partial COVID-19 Leave with reduced telecommuting hours with employer permission.

 Are “non-traditional” employees - like temporary unclassified, part-time, Connect700 or probationary - eligible for COVID-19 Leave and telework provisions?

 What if I can complete my work via telework, but my supervisor denies my request?